 Risk factors include:

-- Exposure to radiation.
-People who have been exposed to a type of radiation called ionizing radiation have an increased risk of brain tumor.
+Exposure to radiation.
+People who have been exposed to a strong type of radiation have an increased risk of brain tumor.
+This strong radiation is called ionizing radiation.
+The radiation is strong enough to cause DNA changes in the body's cells.
+The DNA changes can lead to tumors and cancers.
 Examples of ionizing radiation include radiation therapy used to treat cancer and radiation exposure caused by atomic bombs.

 Low-level radiation from everyday objects isn't linked to brain tumors.
 Low levels of radiation include the energy that comes from cellphones and radio waves.
 There is no convincing evidence that using cellphones causes brain tumors.
 But more studies are happening to make sure.

 - Inherited syndromes that increase the risk of brain tumor.
 Some DNA changes that increase the risk of brain tumor run in families.
 Examples include the DNA changes that cause neurofibromatosis 1 and 2, tuberous sclerosis, Lynch syndrome, Li-Fraumeni syndrome, Von Hippel-Lindau disease, familial adenomatous polyposis, Cowden syndrome, and Gorlin syndrome.

 There's no way to prevent brain tumors.
 If you get a brain tumor, you didn't do anything to cause it.

 People with an increased risk of brain tumor might consider screening tests.
 Screening isn't brain tumor prevention.
 But screening might help find a brain tumor when it's small and treatment is more likely to be successful.